-Staying in the Chania area in Crete is one of the best decisions to make as I truly believe it’s the best place to stay in Crete.
-One of the main reasons I keep on telling people that Chania region and West Crete should be your first choice for accommodation is because this is the area with the best beaches in Crete and some of the best beaches in Greece.
+Staying in the Chania area in Crete is one of the best decisions, as I genuinely believe it’s the best place to stay.
+One of the main reasons I keep telling people that the Chania region and West Crete should be your first choice for accommodation is that this area has the best beaches in Crete and some of the best beaches in Greece.
 Here is the ultimate list of the best Chania beaches (for most of them, you need a car to visit them):

-To be totally honest, you can take the local bus but it would be tiring and will probably involve a lot of walking, so I highly recommend renting a car (Rentalcars is the best website for renting a car in Greece, in my opinion).
+You must drive a car to explore Chania beaches as best as possible.
+To be honest, you can take the local bus, but it would be tiring and probably involve a lot of walking, so I highly recommend renting a car (Rentalcars is the best website for renting a car in Greece, in my opinion).

 RECOMMENDED WEBSITES FOR GREECE: